 [Section 16 amended by No. 57 of 1997 s.
 62(1).]

-17. Estimate of charges
+17. Charge for access, applicant may request estimate of etc.

 (1) When making the access application the applicant may request an estimate of the charges that might be payable for dealing with the application.

 (2) If a request is made under subsection (1) the agency has to notify the applicant of its estimate, and the basis on which its estimate is made, as soon as is practicable.